solidi/hl-mods/workspace/redist/readme.txt

 - "sys_timescale" for experimental server time adjustment (slowmo, speedup)
 - "sv_slowbullets" - all bullets are slowed down
 - "sv_breakabletime" - time inwhich breakables respawn
+- "mp_voting" - turn end of map voting on or off
+- "mp_spawnprotectiontime" - amount of time in seconds spawn protection is enabled

 Report Bugs: